eth-cscs/alps-uenv/docs/uenv-linaro-forge.md

     # (will give warnings if there are problems)
     uenv status

+    source /user-tools/activate
     uenv view prgenv-gnu:default
-    source /user-tools/activate

     # check that ddt is in the path
     ddt --version
     ```

-    The `/user-tools/activate` script will make the forge executables available in your environment, and **must be run after** any other uenv view command.
+    The `/user-tools/activate` script will make the forge executables available in your environment, and **must be run before**

-    ```
-    TODO: Make sure that above is correct
-    ```
+    any other uenv view command otherwise the environment variables set from the other uenv will be overwritten.

 === "standalone"